Frequently Asked Questions

 What is a class action?

-A class action is a case brought against a company whose actions have damaged many people in a similar way.
+A class action is a case brought against a company and/or individuals whose actions have damaged many people in a similar way.
 Specifically in a securities class action, a company's misrepresentations that cause the stock price to be artificially inflated (thereby causing serious losses when the truth is disclosed to the public) are actionable for violations of the federal securities laws.
-If the case results in a successful recovery, either through settlement or trial, all class members receive their portion of the amount paid by the wrongdoers.
+If the case results in a successful recovery, either through settlement or trial, all eligible class members receive their portion of the amount paid by the wrongdoers.

 How many people are needed to bring a class action?

-A single person who has been injured may bring a class action on behalf of everyone who has been harmed.
+If the conduct of an individual or entity has injured many victims in a similar way, a single person who has been injured may bring a class action on behalf of everyone who has been harmed.
 It is common, however, after the action has been started for many other injured people to join the class suit.
-If you are interested in consulting an attorney about a possible class action case, you may contact us at 1-800-321-0476 or e-mail us at email@example.com.
+If you are interested in consulting an attorney about a possible class action case, you may contact us at 1-800-321-0476 or e-mail us at firstname.lastname@example.org.

 How can I tell if I've been a victim of a securities fraud?